 With the vast majority of its at-risk learners still performing below state and national standards, the district might value a study targeting one of its key reform strategies.
 RCSD used a technical instructional coaching model for more than five years and then switched to a cognitive coaching model.
 A formal analysis of the perceptions of coaches experienced in both these models leads to valuable information for future decisions concerning how RCSD ought to continue to apply the coaching model.
 Indeed, uncovering critical levels of the model’s theoretical underpinnings can facilitate improvement in Rochester classroom practices by deepening the description of coaching model situational contexts, adding clarity to continued coaching model use to support teaching and improve learning.

 With such insight gained, coaches can acquire better training and support and practically, realistically, and strategically maximize their potential as instructional change agents.
-This could in turn enable specialist teachers (STs) to provide more effective instructional support for specific problems such as those identified in the RCSD final report of 2006coaches are identified as key potential change-agents for areas of challenge such as these, identified by Learning Point Associates in 2006:
+This could in turn enable specialist teachers (STs) to provide more effective instructional support for specific problems such as those identified in the RCSD final report of 2006.
+Here coaches are identified as key potential change-agents for areas of challenge such as these, identified by Learning Point Associates in 2006:

 The English curriculum is not consistently being taught in a way that fully aligns with the New York state standards, curriculum, and assessments;